 - Couples who have had an IVF treatment need scans to determine successful implantation and viability of the pregnancy.

-Preparation for Your 9 Week Pregnancy Scan
+How to Prepare for Your 9th Week Pregnancy Scan

 If the foetus does have a serious problem, you can take time to think through your choices.
 They may include termination of pregnancy, preparing for a baby who might have special needs, or in extremely rare cases, carrying out a surgery on the foetus.